cardano-foundation/CIPs/CIP-0086/README.md

-For each oracle update address currently assigned to a policy ID, the indexer monitors the blockchain for transactions that contain CIP-86 token metadata updates.
+For each oracle update address currently assigned to a policy ID, the indexer monitors the blockchain for transactions that contain CIP-86 token metadata updates and are signed by the signing key of the update address.
 The indexer applies these metadata updates in the order defined in [Order of application for updates](#order-of-application-for-updates).
 CIP-86 metadata updates are applied to the asset classes and metadata fields